envhyf/hfs/hysplit/README.md

 * >= Python 2.7
 * for model execution latest version of HYSPLIT
-* spatial analysis are requires >= ArcMap v.10
+* spatial analysis requires >= ArcMap v.10

 ### Additional informations to individual scripts
-#### Downloading meteorological data - gdas_downloader.py
+#### 1 Downloading meteorological data - gdas_downloader.py

 * download gdas1 files in batch based on entered time period
 * gdas1 files are downloaded from ftp://arlftp.arlhq.noaa.gov/pub/archives/gdas1.
 They are stored in 7-day archives with size about 600 MB.
 * Hysplit allows run with maximum 12 meteorological files.
 That gives us rough maximum execution period of 84 days.
-This limit can be extended by concatenating meteo.
+This limit can be extended by concatenating meteo files.
 Concatenation and it's performance was not tested and it's not implemeted in further scripts.
 * Example of concatenation process using cat.

 > cat metfile1 &gt; metfile.all; cat metfile2 &gt;&gt; metfile.all; cat metfile3 &gt;&gt; metfile.all;

-#### Hysplit execution - run\_daily\_traj.py
+#### 2 Hysplit execution - run\_daily\_traj.py

 * model execution is done with "hysplit4\exec\hyts_std.exe"
 * output of the execution is a tdump file